oracle-livelabs/database/microtx-ords-data-consistency/ords-provision/ords-provision.md

 7. Log out from SQL Developer.

-## Task 4: Test Access to Department 1 and Department 2
+## Task 5: Test Access to Department 1 and Department 2

-Run the following commands to verfify that the REST API calls to Department 1 and Department 2 are executed successfully.
+Run the following commands to test access and verify that REST API calls to Department 1 and Department 2 are executed successfully.

 1. Run the following command to retrieve the balance in account 1 of Department 1.